The IAFF Center of Excellence® for Behavioral Health Treatment and Recovery® Welcome Guide:

 - Opened vitamin bottles

-During the admissions process, all necessary travel accommodations (car, airplane, train or bus) are booked and confirmed by you or your loved ones.
-Wherever you’re coming from, our staff will provide transportation from all local train stations, bus stations and airports to the Center of Excellence.
+During the admissions process, all necessary travel accommodations are booked and confirmed by you or your loved ones.
+You are free to come to the facility via car, or you can arrange travel here via airplane, train or bus.
+Wherever you’re coming from, our staff will provide transportation from all local train stations, bus stations and airports.

 Expectations after Arrival